 The source representation instance.

 The source representation instance is a Cloud SQL instance that represents the source database server to the Cloud SQL replica.
-It is visible in the GCP Console and appears the same as a regular Cloud SQL instance, but it contains no data, requires no configuration or maintenance, and does not affect billing.
+It is visible in the Cloud Console and appears the same as a regular Cloud SQL instance, but it contains no data, requires no configuration or maintenance, and does not affect billing.
 You cannot update the source representation instance.

 The following diagram shows these instances:

 Replicating from an external server requires that all changes to the data are sent between the source database server and the Cloud SQL replicas using public networks.
-For this reason, you should always use SSL/TLS for the connections between the source database server and the replicas.
+For this reason, always use SSL/TLS for the connections between the source database server and the replicas.

 You have two options for the SSL/TLS configuration:

-Generally, you should use server-client authentication, which provides the strongest security.
+Use server-client authentication, which provides the strongest security.
 However, if you do not want to provide the client certificate and private key when you create the replica, you can still use server-only authentication.

 Preparing for server-only authentication